UN warns battle for Marib threatens millions of Yemenis

 "Much of this is desert area so just think about what any displacement in that direction would mean for families' access to water."

-Headon said around 650 families had been forced to flee in the recent upsurge of fighting and that another shift in the frontlines would lead to further waves of displacement.
+Headon said some 650 families had already been forced to flee and warned that another shift in the frontlines would lead to further waves of displacement.

 Yemen's grinding conflict has claimed tens of thousands of lives and displaced millions, according to international organisations, sparking what the UN calls the world's worst humanitarian crisis.

-The upsurge in violence comes shortly after Washington decided to remove the rebels from its list of terrorist groups -- a move that would come into effect on Tuesday -- in order to ensure aid is unimpeded, and to pave the way to restart peace talks.
+The latest upsurge in violence came shortly after Washington decided to remove the rebels from a blacklist of terrorist groups, a move that comes into effect Tuesday, in order to ensure aid deliveries and push for renewed peace talks.

 Observers say the Huthis want to capture Marib as leverage before entering into any negotiations.